Retail and Distributor Products

 Workplace floor demarcation optimally ensures a safe working environment.
 Here we explain colour references…

-There are many guidelines for 5S and floor demarcation in the workplace, most of which provide little to no insight into word of markings, size and colour.
+There are many guidelines for 5S and floor demarcation in the workplace, most of which provide little to no insight into the world of markings, size and colour.
 A widely used quote is “In lean manufacturing, the general rule of thumb is that anyone should be able to walk into a workplace and identify the flow of work being done within 60 seconds.”
-With this in mind, to find the ‘why’ information and implement it is not the easiest task for a novice.
-There is a range of options available in terms of floor marking and signage products, which allow you to gather the ‘what’, to begin to carry out an floor demarcation optimisation of such magnitude at the beginning, but the final question is….
+With this in mind, finding the ‘why’ information and implementing it is not the easiest task for a novice.
+There is a range of options available in terms of floor marking and signage products, which allow you to gather the ‘what’, to begin to carry out a floor demarcation optimisation of such magnitude at the beginning, but the final question is….
 How?
 There is always scope for considerable variation depending on how your workplace functions, or how you want it to function going forward, but we believe we can provide a solid starting point for defining colours to help you identify key workflow areas in your business.
-We always manufacture products in colours that conform with these regulations, from our anti slip products, to our floor marking systems, all are manufactured for stock with colours that can be used to create a complete 5S optimised system from beginning to end.
+We always manufacture products in colours that conform with these regulations, from our anti-slip products to our floor marking systems, all are manufactured for stock with colours that can be used to create a complete 5S optimised system from beginning to end.

 Heskins can also produce any custom colour options, should they be required, matching Pantone or RAL references, dependent on order quantity.